jkasaudhan/beautiful-jekyll/projects.md

 #### * Lieferoo UG

-* As a technical co-founder, we launched  [Lieferoo](http://lieferoo.me/en/) (Beta phase) which is a community of trusted travelers and sender
+* As a web developer, we launched  [Lieferoo](http://lieferoo.me/en/) (Beta phase) which is a community of trusted travelers and sender
 * Developed frontend part using AngularJS, configured  hosting environment(linux) in digitalocean, configured nginx proxy, designed database schema using mysql, defined REST Api structures.